alexbelgium/hassio-addons/birdnet-go/README.md

 ## Configuration

-Install, then start the addon a first time
+Install, then start the addon a first time.
 Webui can be found at <http://homeassistant:8080>.
 You'll need a microphone : either use one connected to HA or the audio stream of a rstp camera.

+The audio clips folder can be stored on an external or SMB drive by mounting it from the addon options, then specifying the path instead of "clips/".
+For example, "/mnt/NAS/Birdnet/"

 Options can be configured through three ways :